 FORT HOOD, Texas (CNN)-

-Earlier, Fort Hood’s official Twitter feed asked that all personnel on post shelter in place.
+Fort Hood’s official Twitter feed asked that all personnel on post shelter in place.
+Sirens were going off.

 He continued: “They are used to dealing with combat situations, and I’m sure they are very capable of handling this.”

 Police in nearby Waco advised those on post to stay away from windows and to keep doors closed and locked.

 “Injuries are being reported.
 Be AWARE!!
 If you are in the Ft.
 Hood Post area there is an on-going active shooter,” the department tweeted.

 Deke Jones, with Scott & White Memorial Hospital, told CNN his facility was receiving patients.

 On November 5, 2009, Army Maj.
 Nidal Malik Hasan opened fire at Fort Hood, killing 13 people and injuring 32.

 He shot fellow soldiers at the processing center.
 Prosecutors maintained that the American-born Muslim underwent a progressive radicalization that led to the massacre at the base.

 Hasan allegedly picked that day because it was when the units he was scheduled to deploy with to Afghanistan were scheduled to go through the processing center.